 - All subjects, both tested and nontested, need to be valued.

 - Access and opportunity for students are critical.

 - Collaboration instead of competition among schools and districts needs to be the focus.

 We are continuing to take feedback through a special email box, so keep your thoughts coming.
 You may join a virtual Town Hall Meeting on Tuesday, June 7 at 6:30 p.m.
-ET, or on demand anytime thereafter by clicking here.
+ET.
 I am so glad we decided to do the Town Halls.
 I learned a lot from them and plan on making them an annual event (although not so many in such a short time).